UniversalDependencies/docs/_axm/pos/AUX_.md

 They can be divided into:

 - tense auxiliary, used to form compound tenses represented by _եմ&nbsp;_ and _էի&nbsp;_ “be”;
-- aspectual auxiliary, used to form so-called “secondary compound tenses” represented by _լինեմ (լինել)&nbsp;_ “be repeatedly / habitually”,
+- aspectual auxiliary, used to form so-called “secondary compound tenses” represented by _լինիմ/linim, կամ/kam, ունիմ/ownim_ “be repeatedly / habitually”,
-- voice auxiliary, used to form periphrastic causative represented by _տալ&nbsp;_ “cause / make someone to perform action”,
+- mood auxiliary, used to form periphrastic necessitative mood by _պիտի/piti_ “to be necessary, useful”,
-- mood auxiliary, used to form periphrastic necessitative mood by _պիտի&nbsp;_ “to be necessary, useful” or _պետք է&nbsp;_ “lit: is needed”.
+- negative auxiliary: independent negating words used to negate verbs in the (older forms of the) present and imperfect tenses of the indicative and subjunctive moods, which share the same form.
+Note that negative auxiliaries are not the same as the negated forms of the auxiliaries եմ and էի, which can take the bound morpheme of negation չ and have the feature of polarity.

 ### Examples